-Berklee President Roger H. Brown brings a rich array of professional and life experiences to his job.
-Skills accrued playing recording sessions as a drummer in New York, administering United Nations humanitarian operations in Southeast Asia and Africa, and founding a company with his wife that now employs more than 24,000 people and serves more than 80,000 families have contributed to his effective leadership at the world's largest college of contemporary music.
+Roger H. Brown brought a rich array of professional and life experiences to his job as President of Berklee.
+Skills accrued playing recording sessions as a drummer in New York, administering United Nations humanitarian operations in Southeast Asia and Africa, and founding a company with his wife that now employs more than 30,000 people and serves more than 80,000 families have contributed to his effective leadership at the world's largest college of contemporary music.

 While in Southeast Asia, Brown made recordings with musicians in refugee camps to preserve their traditional Cambodian music that Khmer Rouge rulers had suppressed.

 After returning to the U.S. and finishing his studies at Yale, Brown and Mason served as codirectors of a Save the Children Federation initiative for famine relief in Sudan.
-The innovative program served more than 400,000 people, is estimated to have saved more than 20,000 lives, and became the blueprint for future large-scale U.N. relief efforts.
+The innovative program served more than 400,000 people and is estimated to have saved more than 20,000 lives.

 After 16 years of successfully leading Bright Horizons, Brown decided to turn his sights to higher education and accepted the position as Berklee's third chief executive in 2004.

-During his tenure, the college has created the world’s largest online music education system (including MOOC’s that have reached more than 1 million students and the launch of online degree and certificate programs that serve a global base of musicians from more than 150 countries), expanded its global reach to attract students from 105 countries, and created Berklee's Presidential Scholars and Africa Scholars programs that provide full scholarships to top musicians from around the world.
-He has overseen the expansion of the City Music Program beyond Boston in an effort to provide educational opportunities for talented but economically disadvantaged urban youth.
-The program now has partners in cities across America and abroad, reaching more than 20,000 students.
-As well, Brown has led Berklee to adopt a more selective admissions policy that requires an interview and audition for all applicants to the college.
-Along with that effort, Brown oversaw the creation of a new advising program to support all entering students.
-Under Brown’s leadership, the amount of scholarship and financial aid available to Berklee students has increased by 400 percent, growing from $9 million to $40 million.
+During his tenure, Berklee created the world’s largest online music education system (including massive open online courses, or MOOCs, that have reached more than 2.4 million students and the launch of online undergraduate and graduate degree and certificate programs serving a global base of musicians from more than 150 countries), expanded its global reach to attract students from over 100 countries, and created Berklee's Presidential Scholars program that provides full scholarships to top musicians from around the world.
+He oversaw the expansion of the City Music Program beyond Boston in an effort to provide educational opportunities for talented, but economically disadvantaged urban youth.
+The program now has partners in cities across America and abroad, reaching more than 55,000 students.
+As well, Brown led Berklee to adopt a more selective admissions policy that requires an interview and audition for all applicants.
+Along with that effort, Brown oversaw the creation of a new advising program to support all entering students and the Thrive Scholarship program to support the academic progress of upper-semester students.
+Under Brown’s leadership, the amount of scholarship and financial aid available to Berklee students has increased by over 750 percent, growing from $9 million to over $80 million.

-About his aspirations, Brown says, “Berklee has produced artists who have won a collective 253 Grammy Awards, composed some of the great film scores of our time, written jazz and rock standards, used music as a healing force as pioneers of music therapy, and transformed the way people play their instruments and teach contemporary music.
-We have the opportunity to be a powerful force in the world to help train the next generation of leading music entrepreneurs, teachers, and artists.”
+About his aspirations, Brown says, “Berklee has produced artists who have won a collective 310 Grammy Awards, composed some of the great film scores of our time, written jazz and rock standards, used music as a healing force as pioneers of music therapy, and transformed the way people play their instruments and teach contemporary music.
+I am proud to have served this amazing institution that is such a powerful force in helping train the next generation of music entrepreneurs, teachers, and artists.”